-Press the MENU button → Y tab → Time zone and date
+Press the MENU button → ¥ tab → Time zone and date

-Set the camera clock
+Set the camera clock.

 Option Description Date and time Set camera clock to current date and time.
 Use the multi selector to set the date and time in the displayed screen. • Select a field: Press ◀ or ▶ (the highlight switches between D , M , Y , hour, and minute). • Edit the highlighted field: Press ▲ or ▼. • Apply the settings: Select the minute field and press the ₩ button.
 Date format Select the order in which the day, month, and year are displayed from Year/Month/Day, Month/Day/Year, and Day/Month/Year.
 Time zone ↑ Home time zone can be specified and daylight saving enabled or disabled from time zone options.
-When Travel destination (→) is selected, local time (→52) is automatically calculated and date and time in the selected region are recorded with images.
+When the travel destination (🏲) is selected, the camera automatically calculates the time difference between the travel destination and the home time zone (♠), and saves images using the date and time of the travel destination.
 Useful when traveling.